TheIoTLearningInitiative/IntelEdison/documentation/MicroControllerUnit.md

 > Viper.
 An Intel (Wind River) real-time operating system that runs on the MCU.
 Viper provides basic OS function support, including thread scheduling, memory management, interrupt dispatch, and so on...

+> MCU, Microcontroller unit.
+On the Intel® Edison board, this is a “Minute IA” 32-bit CPU

+> MCU Application, Application that runs on an MCU.
+In most cases, it implements the expected features (controlling GPIOs, getting data from sensors, etc.)

 ## Kernel Integration

     root@edison:~# dmesg | grep -i mcu